yonasBSD/nerdlog/README.md

   above)
 - Implement splitting context from log messages (and also retain the original msg, which should be shown when the user presses Enter)
+- Add original line numbers and filenames, and they should be shown when Enter is pressed
 - Implement better indication of the ongoing query (idk how to do that yet)

 ## TODO next